Helen Mowery: Miss Wyoming

 While still in high school, Helen entered the Miss Wyoming contest, representing Lander.
 The contest was statewide but lacked a sponsor to commit for funding the winner to the subsequent Miss America contest.
 The state contest, held at the annual rodeo in Thermopolis, also had different judging criteria from the national competition.
 Entrants were judged not only on appearance and personality, but also on western costume and horsemanship.
 Helen persevered to win the title, and the $50 first prize, on September 4, 1939.
 When newspapers in surrounding states started printing a wire service photo and caption saluting the 17 year-old blue-eyed blonde as "Truly a girl of the Golden West", local boosters bestowed a free trip to the New York World's Fair to supplement the paltry cash prize.

 As Miss Wyoming, Helen greeted Thomas E. Dewey when his campaign for the Republican presidential nomination visited Cheyenne in February 1940.
 Once again the wire services sent her photo out across the country, as she showed the aspiring politician the proper angle for wearing a "ten-gallon" hat.

 After graduating from Cheyenne High School in June 1940, Helen was selected to be Pioneer Days Queen for Lander.
 That fall she entered the University of Wyoming, pledging Pi Beta Phi sorority.
-A campus beauty contest saw her selected by Earl Carroll as the most beautiful co-ed.
+A campus beauty contest saw her selected by Earl Carroll as the most beautiful female student.
 Later that spring she took part in the campus Variety Show.